+Customer Centricity

-Customer Centricity CEAT's customer-centricity is a culture that has developed over the years to offer a smooth and seamless Dealers experience to its customers.
+CEAT's customer-centricity is a culture that has developed over the years to offer a smooth and seamless experience to its customers.
 The Company is constantly evolving with innovative products, after sales service support in line with compliance and growing consumer demands.

-CEAT has redesigned its website to

-offer best-in-class user experience with options like home delivery, home fitting, and store pickup options.
-The problem solving, and hasslefree platform to its customers by service benefits
+CEAT has redesigned its website to offer best-in-class user experience with options like home delivery, home fitting, and store pickup options.
+The Company provides an integrated, Presence in problem solving, and hasslefree platform to its customers by eliminating any inconvenience to avail Countries service benefits